 Each year, my colleagues and I in the House of Representatives participate in a nation-wide high school arts competition sponsored by the Congressional Institute.

 The Congressional Art Competition is a way to recognize the talent of young artists here in the Second Congressional District of South Carolina and across the nation.

-This competition is open to all high school students, and we will select one winner to represent the Second District.
+This competition is open to all high school students, and one winner is selected to represent the Second District.
 The winning artwork will be displayed for one year in the U.S. Capitol with art from all participating districts around the country.
-This is truly a spectacular exhibit, one that I encourage all to come see if you are ever in Washington.
+This is truly a spectacular exhibit - one that I encourage all to come see if you are ever in Washington.

 Here are some specific details about the submissions:

-Artwork must be two-dimensional and represent this year's theme: America.
-Each framed artwork can be no larger than 28 inches high, 28 inches wide, and 4 inches deep.
+Artwork must be two-dimensional and represent this year's theme: American History.
+Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
 If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
 Even when framed, it must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.